phpMv/ubiquity-devtools/README.md

                         The where part of the query

                 -i      shortcut of --included
-                        The associated members to load (boolean of array: client.*,commands)
+                        The associated members to load (boolean or array: client.*,commands)

                 -p      shortcut of --parameters
                         The parameters for a parameterized query